2021 Fischer Ski Brand Profile

 Ranger 90

-Last year, after several seasons of toil behind the R&D curtain, Fischer rolled out a completely overhauled Ranger line of off-trail models.
+Two years ago, after several seasons of toil behind the R&D curtain, Fischer rolled out a completely overhauled Ranger line of off-trail models.
 The new clan consisted of hybrids that blended the two branches of the previous Ranger clan, the surfy FR series and the more connected Ti models.
 All the new Rangers received a dose of .5mm-thick Titanal underfoot married to a fairly loose tip and tail.
-As befits the family name, they all possess …READ MORE
+As befits the family name, they all …READ MORE

 Ranger 90

 [Fischer’s Ranger women’s models are identical to their unisex counterparts.
 It’s in this spirit that we reprise our unisex review of the Ranger 90, whose every word is as applicable to its “women’s” version.]
-Fischer has spent the last few seasons behind the R&D curtain re-imagining its entire Ranger collection of off-trail models.
-The result is a family of hybrids that blend the two branches of the previous Ranger clan, the surfy FR series and …READ MORE
+Fischer spent several seasons behind the R&D curtain re-imagining its entire Ranger collection of off-trail models.
+The result was a family of hybrids that blended the two branches of the previous Ranger clan, the surfy FR series and the more connected …READ MORE

 Ranger 96

-Prior to last season, Fischer had subdivided its Ranger family of off-trail models into two distinct clans, indicated by their suffixes: Ti, for those with metal in the mix, and FR, for those without.
-Like the Ti’s of yesteryear, there’s metal in the latest hybrid Rangers, just not as much as before.
-The metal is confined to the area underfoot, and while there are some changes in how the metal part is configured across the …READ MORE
+Prior to the 22/23 season, Fischer had subdivided its Ranger family of off-trail models into two distinct clans, indicated by their suffixes: Ti, for those with metal in the mix, and FR, for those without.
+Among Fischer aficionados, the softer and surfier Ranger FR models had a more distinct, looser character that distinguished them from the large cadre of all-mountain skis with metal in them.
+In the Realskiers scoring system, which favors snow connection over …READ MORE

 Ranger 96